gabaudette/dlake/README.md

 ## Development

 - `npm run build` - Build the project using Rollup
-- `npm start` - Start the built bot
+- `npm run start` - Start the built bot

 ## Technologies Used